-At Dunton Hot Springs, Sustainability is a widely applied concept and we work for it to inform every aspect of our system and culture.
+At Dunton, Sustainability is a widely applied concept and we work for it to inform every aspect of our system and culture.
 We take cues from principles in nature and apply them to our own work, our interpersonal relations, our guest service, our cuisine, and how we use our resources.
 Below are the seven areas that we specifically apply our practice of sustainability.

 1. Experiential guest sustainability

 We believe people build more sustainable practice in their own lives as they build connection and relationship with nature, land, and other people.